JAForbes/pgmg/readme.md

 await sql`grant ${sql.unsafe(roles.service)} to photo_processing`;
 ```

-> You can disable this feature via `export const managedUsers = true`.
+> You can disable this feature via `export const managedUsers = false`.

 > By default the service role has no permissions, and must be explicitly granted
 > in your migration hook.